castep-docs/castep-docs/README.md

 See https://castep-docs.github.io/castep-docs/developer/docs_contribution for more detail.

+For tutorials see the tutorials section; to begin with the [population analysis](https://castep-docs.github.io/castep-docs/tutorials/Bonding_and_Charge/mulliken_population/) follows the steps of setting up a calculation from scratch.

-For tutorials see the Semiconductor example.
-The aim is to show input and output - and highlight key points.
+The aim of these is to show input and output - and highlight key points.
 The sort of open ended questions that we use for teaching at a workshop are less helpful in this format (i.e. when we are not around to answer and discuss)